 Corporations that add new revenue lines outperform those that do not, yet many corporations are still struggling to add and scale new revenue lines.
-Innovation as such isn't the problem, though.
+Innovation as such

+Rob Chapman CEO at Founders Intelligence isn't the problem, though.
 Corporations tend to be good at identifying opportunities, says Rob Chapman, CEO of Founders Intelligence.
 The problem is that they're usually bad at scaling those opportunities to create growth.